 What about a work visa?

-Make sure you understand what the visa requirements are when you apply for a job in a foreign country.
+Make sure you understand what the visa requirements are when you apply for a job.
 Most countries have immigration laws that limit work permits or work visas for foreign nationals.
 Local job applicants are usually given preference for positions when they have the right qualifications.
 If you do find a job, then you will need to submit paperwork for the visa application, and this often includes a medical form and police clearance.
-Before you are allowed to move into a new country, they need to know you’re healthy and not wanted by the police.
+We have a full stacked Client Experience team who is here to help you every step of the way.

 After the initial excitement of the move, you settle into your new life and find out if being an expat is all you hoped it would be.
 Join the local expat community to make friends who can answer all your questions as you begin exploring your new home.
 Enjoy the commute to your new job.
 I can’t speak about large international city commutes, but I enjoyed my daily drive to work in the Cayman Islands, especially after years of dealing with terrible traffic in Houston.
 The views of the brilliant blue Caribbean Sea always took my breath away and reminded me daily why I had chosen to move to this island paradise.
 Don’t set yourself unrealistic expectations and be prepared for a few ‘challenges’ in your new home country.